 Foreign engineers helped construct the original building in 1890

-Japanese beer was born here in Hokkaido
+The first beers by Japanese brewers were born here in Hokkaido

-The museum is an official Hokkaido heritage site
+The museum is a Hokkaido heritage site

 Do not miss the original posters and advertisements Sapporo Beer has used over the years.
 It's a great opportunity to learn about fashion and design that was popular in Japan in the various different decades.

 After you tour the museum, head for Sapporo Beer Garden and its five restaurants to drink and feast.
 King crab, sushi, the lamb or mutton dish known as jingisukan (named after the Mongolian warlord) and more treats are on offer.
-Kessel Hall, Trommel Hall and Poplar House all have an all-you-can-eat and drink plan.
+Kessel Hall, Trommel Hall, and Poplar House all have an all-you-can-eat and drink plan.
 Lilac Restaurant has a la carte dishes including Japanese, Korean and Western cuisine.
 If you want to try grain-fed lamb, Garden Grill is the place to go.
 Package reservations are available online.